What you can see and do for family fun!

-Sesame and Wings the rabbits are new residents at the farm after their family moved to Brisbane and couldn't take them.
+Sesame the rabbit is a new resident at the farm after their family moved to Brisbane and couldn't take them.

-Our chooks include very friendly Isa Browns, Ruby and Rose the Rhode Island Reds and 7 very shy bantams and silkies.
+Our chooks include very friendly Isa Browns, the magnificent rooster, Ruby and Rose the Rhode Island Reds and Isabella and Lucy the bantams and Lucky the bantam youngster.

 Depending on the farm routine, you may be able to see the animals.